If I Believe, Why Do I Doubt?

-A few weeks ago, a woman in our congregation came up to greet me after the service.
-She said, “You probably won’t remember this,” and proceeded to tell me a story that, in fact, I did not recall.
-Some time ago she was going through an extremely difficult time that related to a very painful divorce.
-In the midst of it all, she saw me, briefly told me the story, and said that she felt like she was losing her faith.
-On the spur of the moment, I looked at her and said, “That’s fine.
+B. Don’t be Afraid to “Borrow” Some Faith.Several years ago woman came up to greet me after the morning worship service.
+“You probably won’t remember this,” she said, and proceeded to tell me a story that, in fact, I did not recall.
+Some months earlier she happened to see while she was going through a very painful divorce.
+She briefly told me the story and said that she felt like she was losing her faith.
+On the spur of the moment, I replied, “That’s fine.
 I’ve got plenty.
 You can borrow some of mine.”
 I said it and then forgot about it.
 But when the woman recounted the story, she told me how much that had helped her.
 She had indeed “borrowed” some of my faith to get her through the hard time.
 Not only did I not recall the conversation, I must have had plenty of faith right then because I didn’t miss it when she borrowed some of mine.

-I’ve told this story several times lately and each time, heads nod across the congregation.
+I’ve told this story several times and each time heads nod.
 If “borrowing” someone’s faith doesn’t make sense to you, then just skip this point.
 But if it does, then keep it in mind.
 When you find yourself filled with doubts, go find someone filled with faith and “borrow” some of theirs.
 It works.

 Don’t you think that all these great heroes of the faith had their doubts?
 Of course they did.
 They didn’t know in advance how everything was going to come out.
 But they took a deep breath, decided to trust God, and they acted on their faith and not on their doubts.
 Do the same thing and your faith will continually grow stronger.